yeslogic/prince-docs/docs/prince-output.md

 -   See the [Color Management and PDF Profiles](graphics.md#color-management-and-pdf-profiles) section for the color profiles available in each PDF/X version.
 Transparency is not allowed, with the exception of PDF/X-4
 -   Encryption is forbidden

-The PDF/X-4 profile supports attachments.
+The PDF/X-4 profile supports attachments, but doesn't allow links.

 PDF Accessibility
 -----------------